 For boiling ribs

-- Mix black vinegar and light soy sauce in a small bowl, set aside.
+- Mix the black vinegar, light soy sauce and 1 tablespoon of the sugar in a small bowl, set aside.

-- Try to select a thin and small piece of rib, because a thick cut won’t absorb the flavor well and the meat will be too tough in a stir-fry.
-Ask the butcher to chop the ribs into smaller pieces when buying.
+- You will find this type of ribs at most Asian markets.
+If you shop at a regular grocery store, ask the butcher to chop the ribs into smaller pieces when buying.
+Try to select a thin and small rack of ribs, because a thick cut won’t absorb the flavor well and the meat will be too tough in a stir-fry.

 - The broth will be quite flavorful and you can use it as a soup base, for example, to cook a winter melon meatball soup.